 The Rakuten RapidAPI Enterprise Hub is designed to ensure that you have a single key to access all the APIs.
 This principle dramatically simplifies the developers’ effort.
 Instead of using separate keys for invoking each API, developers use one key to access all APIs.

-The platform ensures that you have a single key for your application workspace.
+The API platform ensures that you have a single key for your application workspace.
 All APIs subscribed through your workspace are accessed with the same key.
 For facilitating better management of keys, the platform also provides the following features.

 - Ability to create of multiple application workspaces, with unique keys.